-CBS News fires Charlie Rose
+CBS News and PBS fire Charlie Rose

 CBS did not immediately name a replacement for Rose on the program.

+"In light of yesterday's revelations, PBS has terminated its relationship with Charlie Rose and cancelled distribution of his programs.
+PBS expects all the producers we work with to provide a workplace where people feel safe and are treated with dignity and respect," it said in a statement.

-On Tuesday morning's show, co-hosts Norah O'Donnell and Gayle King addressed the matter in frank detail.
+On Tuesday's "CBS This Morning," co-hosts Norah O'Donnell and Gayle King addressed the matter in frank detail.

 "Charlie does not get a pass here.
 He doesn't get a pass from anyone in this room," King said.
 "We are all deeply affected.
 We are all rocked by this."